 Tarp Method: Lay a tarp on the coop floor and top with litter.
 Straw seems to work best.
 When it comes time to clean the coop, simply fold the tarp, drag it out, and dump the contents into the compost.
 Be sure to disinfect the tarp before adding it back into the coop.
 We recommend using a vinegar solution to do so.

-To keep the coop chemical-free, buy yourself a chicken-care kit and make your own cleaning formula.
+To keep the coop chemical-free, create your own cleaning formula!
 We recommend: